welldonestudio/welldonestudio.github.io/docs/wallet/developer-guide/sending-transaction/cosmos.md

 Cosmos developers make use of external libraries like [CosmJS](https://cosmos.github.io/cosmjs/).
 The following is an explanation of how to initiate a transfer transaction by invoking the method through `dapp.request`.
 We recommend utilizing a dedicated library rather than accessing the service directly if you want a greater degree of abstraction than the API provides.
 :::

-To send a transaction from a cosmos web application, on the dapp for example, it needs to be followed the steps below.
+To send a transaction from a Cosmos web application, on the dapp for example, it needs to be followed the steps below.

-1. Detection of Dapp providers (window.dapp)
+1. Detecting of Universal Provider (`window.dapp`)
 2. Detecting the Cosmos network to which the user is linked
 3. Import the Cosmos account of the user